Thomas of Cantimpré: Writings

 Thomas of Cantimpré was the author of several works of different types, all written in Latin.

-In the hagiographical field, works include the Vita Joannis abbatis primi monasterii Cantimpratensis, a Supplementum ad vitam Mariae Oigniacensis, and also three lives dedicated to holy women belonging to the Diocese of Liège, namely, the Vita S. Christinae virginis Mirabilis dictae, Vita preclare virginis Margarete de Ypris and Vita Piae Lutgardiae.
+Among his hagiographical works are the Vita Joannis abbatis primi monasterii Cantimpratensis, a Supplementum ad vitam Mariae Oigniacensis, as well as three lives dedicated to holy women belonging to the Diocese of Liège, namely, the Vita S. Christinae virginis Mirabilis dictae, Vita preclare virginis Margarete de Ypris, and Vita Piae Lutgardiae.

-A minor work – only 105 lines – is the Hymnus de beato Jordano, written in honor of the blessed Jordan of Saxony (died 1237), a key figure of the Dominican Order.
+The Hymnus de beato Jordano is a 105-line work written in honor of the blessed Jordan of Saxony (died 1237), a key figure of the Dominican Order.

 De natura rerum

-Thomas' most significant work may be 'De natura rerum (or Liber de natura rerum), a work of natural history to which he dedicated almost twenty years of labour, between 1225 and 1244.
-Among his publications, it was the one which had the greatest diffusion, as witnessed by the large number of surviving manuscripts, but also by the many authors who later drew upon it.
+One of Thomas' most significant works is 'De natura rerum (or Liber de natura rerum), a work of natural history to which he dedicated almost twenty years of labour, between 1225 and 1244.
+The text had the greatest diffusion of all his writings, on account of both the large number of surviving manuscripts, as well as the many references made to it by later authors.

 Bonum universale de apibus

 Thomas of Cantimpré was also the author of the Bonum universale de apibus, a work of moral and spiritual edification – composed between 1256/57 and 1263, but probably around 1259 – which is based on the allegory of life in a community of bees to deal with issues related to moral conduct and to the duties of superiors and subordinates.

-The Bonum universale de apibus is organized in 2 books: the first one (De prelatis) deals with the "prelates" (bishops, abbots and other high-ranking clergy), while the second one (De subditis) deals with subordinates (both monks and laity).
+The Bonum universale de apibus is organized in two books: the first one (De prelatis) deals with the "prelates" (bishops, abbots and other high-ranking clergy), while the second one (De subditis) deals with subordinates (both monks and laity).
 Each chapter presents at the beginning the exposition of a property of bees, followed by an allegorical interpretation of a moral kind and then by a series of exempla.
 While the passages on bees and allegorical interpretations are taken (as the author himself recounts) from 'other books', Thomas takes up the matter of each exemplum "from his own experience or from contemporary oral, religious or secular sources".
 Overall, the text therefore represents "a treatise on practical theology and morals".

 Like the De natura rerum, the Bonum universale had great fortune: the manuscript tradition is prolific, more than a hundred manuscripts.
 There were made also several prints: a print in Deventer before 1478, then one in Paris and three more (1597, 1605, 1627) in Douai.
 The text has also inspired many writers during the centuries, including Johannes Nider, who took inspiration from the Bonum universale for the structure of his Formicarius (1436–1438).

-A modern critical edition of the work is still lacking.